 The leadership team, headed up by the husband and wife Jamie and Dr. Sophie Dear, have many years’ experience of running education programmes, and are passionate about the care Oxford Scholastica gives to every student.

 Jamie, our Co-Director, has founded and led education ventures for the past 15 years, with 10 years of experience running summer schools.
 After studying at Oxford University, he founded OxFizz, a social enterprise helping students with university preparation, with profits going to charities (over £1m raised).
 He’s the former chair of Jacari, an Oxford University charity that provides free tutoring to children who don’t speak English as their first language.

 Sophie is a Consultant doctor who completed her medical training at Oxford University.
 She’s the founder of Psyched Up For Medical School, a programme that inspires and supports students interested in Psychiatry, with structured work experience opportunities.
 Sophie is part of the Royal College of Psychiatrists Leadership and Management Fellowship scheme, and has run Oxford Scholastica with her husband Jamie for the past nine years.

 Lavinia is our Co-Director, and she oversees the smooth running of the Oxford Scholastica residential and online programmes.
 Lavinia studied Classics at Jesus College, Cambridge University, and has been on the Oxford Scholastica team since 2016.
 She’s a former Trustee of Oxfordshire Youth, the leading youth charity supporting young people in Oxford and its surrounding areas, and Governor of a Primary School in Cambridge.

-Jo is our Education Consultant, and a former teacher at one of the UK’s leading schools, where she was also university admissions advisor.
+Jo is our Strategy Consultant, and a former teacher at one of the UK’s leading schools, where she was also university admissions advisor.
 With senior leadership experience in a variety of education organisations, Jo is passionate about enabling young people to thrive.
 She’s a member of the Founders4Schools Educational Impact Council and a fellow of the Royal Society of Arts.
 She has been part of Oxford Scholastica since 2015.